 \section{Conclusion}

 IoT is seen as the future of the world.
-Therefore, ensuring secure communication in IoT system is of upmost importance.
-In the past few years, a large number of key generation systems have been proposed and designed.
+Over the past decade, a large variety of IoT devices have hit the market.
+Therefore, ensuring secure communication in IoT system is of the upmost importance.
+Accordingly, the number of research articles related to secure D2D communication has been increasing exponentially.
+A large number of key generation systems have been proposed and designed.
 In this paper, we have reviewed, analysed, and compared recent solutions.
-Moreover, we analysed the security of key generation systems and pointed out several potential future research directions.
-This list of existing systems discussed in this survey is by no means exhaustive but covers the majority of recent advances and directions.
+Based on a novel taxonomy, we categorised existing works based on the hardware interface used in the device pairing systems.
+Moreover, we analysed the security of current key generation systems and pointed out several potential future research directions.
+Although we have reviewed more than 100 articles in this survey, the list of existing systems is by no means exhaustive but covers the majority of recent advances and directions.
 We hope this survey can help researchers identify research gaps and find solutions easily.
 We also would like to invite all researchers to broaden this exciting area and provide new insights.

-\begin{acks} This work is supported by the ECS grant from Research Grants Council of Hong Kong (Project No. CityU 21201420) and the Start-up grant from City University of Hong Kong (Project No. 7200642). \end{acks}
+\begin{acks} This work is supported by the APRC grant (Project No. 9610485) and the Start-up grant (Project No. 7200642) from City University of Hong Kong. \end{acks}